GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### JavaScript is the only language that I'm aware of that people feel they don't need to learn before they start using it.
+> ### Don't blame me for the fact that competent programming will be too difficult for "the average programmer" — you must not fall into the trap of rejecting a surgical technique because it is beyond the capabilities of the barber in his shop around the corner.
 >
-> ~ *Douglas Crockford*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts